Six family types and their unique dynamics

 - Children and their new siblings or step-parents can form strong bonds

 - The benefit of having two incomes compared to single-parent families

 - Adjustment can be difficult for parents and children

 - Parents can run into problems trying to discipline each other's kids

 - May lack discipline or be inconsistent

-The final family type and the least common of them all is the grandparent family.
+The final family type is the grandparent family.
 A grandparent family is when one or more grandparent is raising their grandchild or grandchildren.
 While uncommon, according to the American Association for Marriage and Family Therapy, grandparent-headed families are on the rise.
-They shared that, "Census data indicate that in the United States approximately 2.4 million grandparents are raising 4.5 million children."
-Why does this happen?
+They that, "Census study indicate that in the United States approximately 2.4 million grandparents are raising 4.5 million children."

 This situation happens when the parents aren't around to take care of their kids or are incapable of properly taking care of their kids.
-For example, the parents might be in jail, too young, on drugs, or (unfortunately) just not care.
+For example, the parents might be incarcerated, too young to provide, may have a substance abuse disorder, or possibly due to the parent’s death.
 Thankfully, in these situations, the grandparents step up and act as parents to their grandchildren.
-A lot of times the situation isn't ideal, but they would rather take on the responsibility than see their grandchildren end up in a worse situation, like foster care.
+This family unit can happen regardless of being wealthy, poor, or middle-class.

 - Grandparents and grandchildren form a close bond